zteeed/zteeed.github.io/_posts/2020-01-08-some-tricks-about-python-compilation.md

 ---
-title: Some tricks about python compilation
+title: EN - Some tricks about python compilation
 published: true
 ---